GeoPlatform/node-gpoauth/README.md

 <br>

 ## Events
 The following events are emitted from the module that allow the hosting Application to respond to IDP events.
-See the Usage section for an example of seting up an event handler.
+See the Usage section for an example of setting up an event handler.
 Only the **unauthorizedRequest** event handler is required to be implemented.
 See below for a full description of each event.

-Avaliable events are:
+Available events are:
   - userAuthenticated (optional)
   - unauthorizedRequest (**required**)
   - accessGranted (optional)